David Bailey: Professional career

-Since 1966, Bailey has also directed several television commercials and documentaries.
-From 1968 to 1971 he directed and produced TV documentaries titled Beaton, Warhol and Visconti.
-As well as fashion photography, Bailey photographed album sleeve art for musicians including The Rolling Stones and Marianne Faithfull.

 Bailey was hired in 1970 by Island Records' Chris Blackwell to shoot publicity photos of Cat Stevens for his upcoming album Tea for the Tillerman.
 Stevens, who is now known as Yusuf Islam maintains that he disliked having his photo on the cover of his albums, as had previously been the case, although he allowed Bailey's photographs to be placed on the inner sleeve of the album.
+Bailey also photographed album sleeve art for musicians including The Rolling Stones and Marianne Faithfull.

+Bailey directed and produced the TV documentaries Beaton (1971) on Cecil Beaton, Visconti (1972) on Luchino Visconti, and Warhol (1973) on Andy Warhol.

 In 1972, rock singer Alice Cooper was photographed by Bailey for Vogue magazine, almost naked apart from a snake.
 Cooper used Bailey the following year to shoot for the group's chart topping Billion Dollar Babies album.
 The shoot included a baby wearing shocking eye makeup and, supposedly, one billion dollars in cash requiring the shoot to be under armed guard.
 In 1976, Bailey published Ritz Newspaper together with David Litchfield.
 In 1985, Bailey was photographing stars at the Live Aid concert at Wembley Stadium.
 As he recalled later: "The atmosphere on the day was great.
 At one point I got a tap on my shoulder and spun round.
 Suddenly there was a big tongue down my throat!
 It was Freddie Mercury."

 In 1992, Bailey directed the BBC drama Who Dealt? starring Juliet Stevenson, story by Ring Lardner.
 In 1995 he directed and wrote the South Bank Film The Lady is a Tramp featuring his wife Catherine Bailey.
 In 1998 he directed a documentary with Ginger Television Production, Models Close Up, commissioned by Channel 4 Television.

 In 2012, the BBC made a film of the story of his 1962 New York photoshoot with Jean Shrimpton, entitled We'll Take Manhattan, starring Aneurin Barnard as Bailey.

 In October 2013, Bailey took part in Art Wars at the Saatchi Gallery curated by Ben Moore.
 The artist was issued with a stormtrooper helmet, which he transformed into a work of art.
 Proceeds went to the Missing Tom Fund set up by Ben Moore to find his brother Tom who has been missing for over ten years.
 The work was also shown on the Regents Park platform as part of Art Below Regents Park.

-In October 2020 Bailey's Memoir "Look Again" in co-operation with author James Fox was published by Macmillan Books a review on his life and work.
+In October 2020 Bailey's memoir Look Again in co-operation with author James Fox was published by Macmillan Books, a review on his life and work.